Residency Administration Fellowship Information

 Asynchronous discussions on various topics will occur through the web-based platform, Slack, between these meetings and participants, are expected to participate.
 There is a possibility of an occasional live virtual session to be scheduled at a time that works best for the majority of participants.

 A program fee of $1,500 will be collected at the time of application and will be refunded to anyone not selected for the program.
-Applicants must submit a current CV, a Statement of Interest, and a Letter of Support from their current chair or chief.
-If you are currently in residency leadership or a fellow, please also include a letter of support from your current program director.
+Applicants must submit a current CV, a Statement of Interest, and a Letter of Support from their current chair, chief, or program director.

 Questions?
-Please contact Matthew Stull - Anneli von Reinhart.
+Please contact Matthew Stull - Anneli von Reinhart - Cassandra Bradby

 Click here to view the CME Statement for this activity 2019